Careers Advisor: Mrs Jo Zanetti

 Careers advice runs throughout the year, with the Head of Year, Form Tutors, Youth Connexions and the Careers department discussing with the students their personal strengths, interests and career aspirations so that the best possible route following GCSEs is offered to them.
-In October a Sixth Form Open Evening is held and students and parents are given information and advice on other Sixth Forms and Colleges.
+In October, a Sixth Form Open Evening is held and students and parents are given information and advice on other Sixth Forms and Colleges.
 The annual Careers/Universities and Apprenticeships Fair November/September gives students and parents the opportunity to speak to a wide range of professionals and university representatives.
+Due to the current restrictions, please click on the following link to view the Virtual Careers Fair.
 IT, Marketing and Finance workshops are offered to students in the Autumn term.
-A University is invited in to school to give a presentation in the spring term and local colleges are invited in to discuss vocational courses and apprenticeships.
+A University is invited in to school to give a presentation in the Spring term and local colleges are invited in to discuss vocational courses and apprenticeships.
 Lunchtime talks are organised on various subjects and Year 11 students are invited to attend.
 Students interested in medicine can attend the Medical Conference in the summer.

-Preparations for application to Higher Education and other post-18 opportunities begin in the Autumn Term and students are encouraged to do research and take part in taster courses and work experience during the year.
+Preparations for application to Higher Education and other post-18 opportunities begin in the Autumn term and students are encouraged to do research and take part in taster courses and work experience during the year.
 Students attend the Careers and Universities and Apprenticeships Fair to gain further knowledge.
+Due to the current restrictions, please click on the following link to view the Virtual Careers Fair.
 We also organise a series of talks for the students, including apprenticeship information, alumni coffee morning, specialist subject presentations, a personal statement workshop and information on gap years.
 Students are encouraged to join societies relating to their interests, which are run by students, these include dissection, medical, law, debating, economics, feminism, LGBTQ.
-In the summer term, students are encouraged to attend university Open Days and visits relating to their subject areas.
+In the Summer term, students are encouraged to attend university Open Days and visits relating to their subject areas.
 Students interested in medicine can attend the Medical Conference in the summer.